genglinWang/Smart-Calendar-Clock/README.md

 ## Schematic
 <img decoding="async" src="https://github.com/genglinWang/Smart-Calendar-Clock/blob/main/docs/img/Schematic.jpg" width="70%">
-The schematic is designed by [立创EDA](https://lceda.cn/).
-It can help developers find the proper schematic and corresponding PCB Package of their favourite sensors and modules.
+The schematic is designed by https://lceda.cn/.
+It can help developers find the proper schematics and corresponding PCB Packages of their favourite sensors and modules.

-My schematic is selected and shown in the teaching PowerPoint of Open-Innovation-1 in 2023 Spring.:relieved::heart:
+My schematic was selected and shown in the teaching PowerPoint of Open-Innovation-1 in 2023 Spring.:relieved::heart:

 ## PCB Layout
 <img decoding="async" src="https://github.com/genglinWang/Smart-Calendar-Clock/blob/main/docs/img/PCBup.jpg" width="70%">
 <img decoding="async" src="https://github.com/genglinWang/Smart-Calendar-Clock/blob/main/docs/img/PCBdown.jpg" width="70%">
-All the [PCB layout](https://github.com/genglinWang/Smart-Calendar-Clock/tree/main/PCB-layout) is developped by Altium-Desinger.
+All PCB layouts are developped by Altium-Desinger.

 # Software
 You can refer to [src](https://github.com/genglinWang/Smart-Calendar-Clock/tree/main/src) for drivers of sensors and modules.
 All the source code is developped by keil.